JimNulambeh/BestRepository/README.md

 # BestRepository

 revised version of Git-Folder repository.
+Ok lets see how to add some more text here.